kuersatp/kuersatp.github.io/content/_index.md

           description: |2-
               Responsibilities include:

-              * Implementation of the signals processing chain for 3rd gen BeiDou signals in C++
+              * Developed the signal processing chain for the latest Chinese satellite navigation system, BeiDou, in C++.
-              * Receiver Autonomous Integrity Monitoring
+              * Developed a novel receiver autonomous integrity monitoring (RAIM) system for erroneous GPS measurements.
+              * Contributed to the development of a velocity measurement method based on charge induction for trains.
         - title: Research Assistant
           company: FZI Research Center for Information Technology
           company_url: 'https://www.fzi.de/'